QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

 --------------------------------------

-Installing Xenís PV drivers in the VM will lower its resources usage when using network and/or I/O intensive applications, but *may* come at the price of system stability (although Xenís PV drivers on a Win7 VM are usually very stable).
+Installing Xen‚Äôs PV drivers in the VM will lower its resources usage when using network and/or I/O intensive applications, but *may* come at the price of system stability (although Xen‚Äôs PV drivers on a Win7 VM are usually very stable).
 There are two ways of installing the drivers:

-1. installing the drivers independently, from Xenís `official site <https://www.xenproject.org/developers/teams/windows-pv-drivers.html>`__
+1. installing the drivers independently, from Xen‚Äôs `official site <https://www.xenproject.org/developers/teams/windows-pv-drivers.html>`__

-2. installing Qubes Windows Tools (QWT), which bundles Xenís PV drivers.
+2. installing Qubes Windows Tools (QWT), which bundles Xen‚Äôs PV drivers.

-Notes about using Xenís VBD (storage) PV driver:
+Notes about using Xen‚Äôs VBD (storage) PV driver:

-- **Windows 7:** installing the driver requires a fully updated VM or else youíll likely get a BSOD and a VM in a difficult to fix state.
-Updating Windows takes *hours* and for casual usage there isnít much of a performance between the disk PV driver and the default one; so there is likely no need to go through the lengthy Windows Update process if your VM doesnít have access to untrusted networks and if you donít use I/O intensive apps.
+- **Windows 7:** installing the driver requires a fully updated VM or else you‚Äôll likely get a BSOD and a VM in a difficult to fix state.
+Updating Windows takes *hours* and for casual usage there isn‚Äôt much of a performance between the disk PV driver and the default one; so there is likely no need to go through the lengthy Windows Update process if your VM doesn‚Äôt have access to untrusted networks and if you don‚Äôt use I/O intensive apps.
 If you plan to update your newly installed Windows VM it is recommended that you do so *before* installing Qubes Windows Tools (QWT).
-If QWT are installed, you should temporarily re-enable the standard VGA adapter in Windows and disable Qubesí (see the section above).
+If QWT are installed, you should temporarily re-enable the standard VGA adapter in Windows and disable Qubes‚Äô (see the section above).

 - the option to install the storage PV driver is disabled by default in Qubes Windows Tools

-- in case you already had QWT installed without the storage PV driver and you then updated the VM, you may then install the driver from Xenís site (xenvbd.tar).
+- in case you already had QWT installed without the storage PV driver and you then updated the VM, you may then install the driver from Xen‚Äôs site (xenvbd.tar).